DentyTxR/CassieOS/README.md

 ### **Is there a Discord?**
 - Yes, We will be using our SCP:SL ServerHosts Discord which has my 2 other SCP:SL projects (SCPSL FAQ project and a dedicated server for server hosts)

-### **Is this going to be a really big project and long time supported?**
-- It would be cool if this project gets heavily supported by people, If it does I will try my best to keep this OS alive and updated!